pykaldi/pykaldi/README.md

 Like Kaldi, PyKaldi is primarily intended for speech recognition researchers and professionals.
 It is jam packed with goodies that one would need to build Python software taking advantage of the vast collection of utilities, algorithms and data structures provided by Kaldi and OpenFst libraries.

+If you are not familiar with FST-based speech recognition or have no interest in having access to the guts of Kaldi and OpenFst in Python, but only want to run a pre-trained Kaldi system as part of your Python application, do not fret.
+PyKaldi includes a number of high-level application oriented modules, such as `asr`, `alignment` and `segmentation`, that should be accessible to most Python programmers.

-PyKaldi comes with more or less everything you need to read, write, inspect, manipulate or visualize Kaldi and OpenFst objects in Python.
-It includes Python wrappers for more or less any function or method that is part of the public API of Kaldi and OpenFst C++ libraries.
-If you want to read/write files that are produced/consumed by a Kaldi tool, check out I/O and table utilities in the `util` package.
+If you are interested in using PyKaldi for research or building advanced ASR applications, you are in luck.
+PyKaldi comes with everything you need to read, write, inspect, manipulate or visualize Kaldi and OpenFst objects in Python.
+It includes Python wrappers for most functions and methods that are part of the public APIs of Kaldi and OpenFst C++ libraries.
+If you want to read/write files that are produced/consumed by Kaldi tools, check out I/O and table utilities in the `util` package.
 If you want to work with Kaldi matrices and vectors, e.g. convert them to [NumPy] ndarrays and vice versa, check out the `matrix` package.
 If you want to use Kaldi for feature extraction and transformation, check out the `feat`, `ivector` and `transform` packages.
 If you want to work with lattices or other FST structures produced/consumed by Kaldi tools, check out the `fstext`, `lat` and `kws` packages.
-If you want low-level access to Gaussian mixture models, hidden Markov models, phonetic decision trees, check out the `gmm`, `sgmm2`, `hmm`, and `tree` packages.
-If you want low-level access to neural network models, check out the `nnet3`, `cudamatrix` and `chain` packages.
+If you want low-level access to Gaussian mixture models, hidden Markov models or phonetic decision trees in Kaldi, check out the `gmm`, `sgmm2`, `hmm`, and `tree` packages.
+If you want low-level access to Kaldi neural network models, check out the `nnet3`, `cudamatrix` and `chain` packages.
 If you want to use the decoders and language modeling utilities in Kaldi, check out the `decoder`, `lm`, `rnnlm`, `tfrnnlm` and `online2` packages.

-If you are not familiar with FST-based speech recognition or have no interest in having access to the guts of Kaldi and OpenFst in Python, but only want to run a pre-trained Kaldi system as part of your Python application, do not fret.
-In addition to the low-level modules mentioned above, PyKaldi also includes a number of high-level application oriented modules, such as `asr`, `alignment` and `segmentation`, that should be accessible to most Python programmers.

 Interested readers who would like to learn more about Kaldi and PyKaldi might find the following resources useful: